 - Toilet paper.
 There aren’t a lot of options north of the Mackinac Bridge.

 - Tie downs and canvas.
-Always prepared to carry home a deer or turkey if he hits one with is car.
+Always prepared to carry home a deer or turkey if he hits one with the car.

 He also doesn’t carry just one blanket but four or five blankets as well as several umbrellas, folding chairs, and hiking gear for a couple of people.
 Additionally, he keeps something that apparently goes in a gas tank if the wind is blowing so hard that snow gets inside the tank.
 (Did you even know this could happen?)
 Few people are this prepared for sure.